opensanctions/site/_content/onprem.md

 Hardware specifications: 2GB RAM, 1vCPU, 4GB hard drive.
 For ideal performance, consider allocating 4GB RAM and housing the search index on an SSD-backed disk.

-### What if we need support with the application?
+### What support is available with the application?

 Quite frankly, that's the hitch.
 The OpenSanctions team will have no visibility into a self-hosted service and cannot offer on-demand support.
-Beyond that, however, we are happy to provide paid consultations to discuss the use of the software.
+Beyond that, however, we are happy to provide paid consultations to discuss the use of the software and work out a deployment strategy for your use case.